Frequently Asked Questions

-Check out a list of the University of Guelph’s list of licensing and collaboration opportunities are available here.
+Check out a list of the University of Guelph’s list of licensing and collaboration opportunities.

 How do I start a company?

 Accelerator Guelph is specifically designed to help researchers start and grow their business.
 The program will help you explore, build and grow your product and business for sustainable success in the market.
 You can learn more about Research Innovation's commercialization support program by visiting Accelerator Guelph.

 What is Accelerator Guelph?

 Accelerator Guelph is a workshop and mentorship-based commercialization support program designed specifically for researchers who want to create and grow Agri-Food businesses.
 Learn more about the Accelerator Guelph program.